ethereum-oasis-op/baseline/docs/governance/governance.md

 The TSC's members are elected annually in September/October, concluding on the last day of that month, with the first elections held in September, 2020.
 The period for nominations will be announced no less than 30 days prior to elections.
 The method and management of the nominating process and the elections will be communicated to the community by the various [channels](../../community/open-source-community.md#communications-connecting-with-each-other-directly) in that timeframe.

+#### Attendance Policy

+TSC members who miss two consective TSC meetings without prior notice will lose their voting right at the end of the second meeting missed and will not be counted towards quorum in a TSC meeting.
+However, they shall retain all other rights, privileges, and obligations afforded to TSC members.
+A TSC member who has lost voting rights by missing two meetings may regain voting rights by (a) declaring to the Chair their desire to regain voting rights and then (b) attending two consecutive meetings of the PGB.
+Their rights will be restored at the end of the second meeting.

 #### Removal

-A TSC member is eligible to lose their seat upon missing two consecutive TSC meetings or three total during a period between elections, or for violating the Code of Conduct.

-If a TSC member does not comply with the attendance policy, a simple majority vote of the remaining TSC members that are not being considered for removal is sufficient to remove the TSC member.
+A TSC member is eligible to lose their seat upon for violating the Code of Conduct through a simple majority vote of TSC members that are not being considered for removal.
-If the TSC member is voted to retain their seat, they must attend the remaining TSC meetings for the year (with exceptions for emergencies that are communicated to the TSC chairs) or will be removed.

 After removal, a special election shall be governed by Oasis for the vacant seat among contributors.
 The seat will be up for re-election at the next regular election cycle.